TechsCode-Team/UltraCustomizerWiki/installation/mysql.md

 ## Connecting to MySQL
-A MySQL database can be used for store data.
+A MySQL database is used only for store datas and not for sync creations accross the servers.
 To start your storage process, connect to your server in-game, and open the plugin's GUI by executing the command `/customizer` in chat.
 <br>

 Then click on the Command Block in the bottom-left of the GUI. *(Called `Settings`)*